-When a person repents of their sin and begins to follow Jesus something amazing happens.
-That person becomes a born again Christian.
-Did you know the Bible only mentions being “born again” in those terms 3 times?
-The first two times is when Jesus tells Nicodemus “you must be born again.”
-The third is in 1 Peter Chapter 1.
+When a person repents of their sin and begins to follow Jesus, something amazing happens—they become a born-again Christian.
+Did you know the Bible only mentions being “born again” in those exact terms three times?
+Two of those instances occur when Jesus is speaking to Nicodemus, saying, “You must be born again.”

 Romans 7:9-10